amit-shkolnik/YAP-Wrapper/README.md

 # YAP-Wrapper
-Python interface to Open University YAP (Yet another parser) https://github.com/OnlpLab/yap.
+Python interface to Bar-Ilan University ONLP lab (https://nlp.biu.ac.il/~rtsarfaty/onlp) YAP (Yet another parser) https://github.com/OnlpLab/yap.

 Yap is a free tool, If you make use of YAP for research, we would appreciate the following citation: https://aclweb.org/anthology/papers/Q/Q19/Q19-1003.bib